 One Special tool if you do your own oil changes will be an oil extractor.
-Where a car you have a drain plug that drains the oil out but on a Jet Ski you don’t have such a thing.
+Where in a car you have a drain plug that drains the oil out, but on a Jet Ski you don’t have such a thing.

 On a jet ski, you must suck the oil out of the engine, and an Oil Extractor like the Hydro-Turf Oil Extractor 6-Liter OIL01* is needed.